Pregnancy over the age of 35

 How Will Your Care Be Different?

-The American Pregnancy Association says that high-risk pregnancy care mean you will receive some extra care to support your pregnancy and delivery.
-It’s important to share your diagnosis of a high-risk pregnancy with your health care providers so they can be prepared to manage your care.
+The American Pregnancy Association says that high-risk pregnancy care means you will receive some extra care to support your pregnancy and delivery.
+It’s important to share your diagnosis of a high-risk pregnancy with your healthcare providers so they can be prepared to manage your care.

 More Prenatal Care Appointments

-Typically, closer monitoring and more frequent prenatal visits throughout pregnancy will be recommended by your doctor.
+Typically, closer monitoring and more frequent prenatal visits throughout pregnancy will be recommended by your healthcare provider.
 Prenatal care and checkups are incredibly important, so keep going to them and taking care of yourself.

 Special Testing May be Ordered